pricing

 Moreover, eliminating the extra cost of shipping simplifies the decision-making process for the buyer by removing a potential barrier to purchase.

-As a result, buyers find themselves adding additional items to their carts to maximize their perceived savings or to meet a threshold to qualify for free shipping.
+As a result, buyers find themselves adding additional items to their carts to maximise their perceived savings or to meet a threshold to qualify for free shipping.

-It’s a strategic psychological play that smart sellers can leverage to increase the average order value and drive up sales.
+It’s a strategic psychological play that smart sellers use to increase the average order value and drive up sales.

 Repricing your products to retain (and improve) your margins

-It’s important to realize that to offer “free shipping” means you’ll still need to factor the cost somewhere in your pricing - otherwise, you will most definitely be losing money with this strategy.
+It’s important to realise that to offer “free shipping” means you’ll still need to factor the cost somewhere in your pricing — otherwise, you will most definitely be losing money with this strategy.

 To do this, you’ll need to be completely aware of your current margins for each product you sell — this requires calculating your actual costs of production (Craftybase Inventory Software can generate these in real-time for you).